hmcts/terraform-module-sdp-db-user/README.md

 # terraform-module-sdp-db-user
-Terraform module to add a database user to a specified database.
+Terraform module to add a read only SDP user to a specified databases.

 ## Example